Prices

 The daily program of the group tour

 Individual arrival in Santiago de Compostela.
 Meeting of participants and guide at the airport.
-Transfer by private bus to Sarria at 10 pm in the evening, who arrives more late at the airport, will have a transfer by taxi (supplement).
+Transfer by private bus to Sarria at 6pm in the afternoon, who arrives more late at the airport, will have a transfer by taxi (supplement).
 Handing over of your pilgrim kit.

 Sarria, above all in the Middle Ages, was an important pilgrim centre, as evidenced by the monastery of La Magdalena and the many Romanesque churches of the surroundings.
 In this place, you will have time to arrange your things and close your eyes, thinking that, on the next day, an intense and unforgettable adventure in the heart of Spain, towards Santiago, will begin.